 Registrar MUST NOT renew a domain name to such a URS Complainant for longer than one year.

-RO has the rights to amend this Agreement subject to material changes being approved by ICANN and at least ninety (90) calendar days email notice of any revisions before any such revisions become binding upon Registrar; however the Registrar reserves the right to accept the revised terms with less notice.
+RO has the rights to amend this Agreement subject to material changes being approved by ICANN and at least ninety (90) calendar days email notice of any revisions before any such revisions become binding upon Registrar; however, the Registrar reserves the right to accept the revised terms with less notice.

 Reservation of Rights for RO.
 RO reserves the right to instruct the Registry Services Provider to deny, cancel, transfer or otherwise make unavailable any registration that it deems necessary, in its discretion; (1) to protect the integrity and stability of the registry; (2) to comply with any applicable laws, government rules or requirements, requests of law enforcement, in compliance with any dispute resolution process; (3) to avoid any liability, civil or criminal, on the part of RO, as well as its affiliates, subsidiaries or subcontractors, or the officers, directors, representatives, employees, or stockholders of any of them; (4) for violations of this Agreement; or (5) to correct mistakes made by RO or any registrar in connection with a domain name registration.
 RO also reserves the right to hold or lock a domain name during resolution of a dispute.
 RO will provide Registrar notice via EPP, email or phone call of any cancellation, transfers or changes made to any registration by RO not initiated by the registrar.